Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/generateddocs/logging.bicep.md

-parDataCollectionRuleMDFCSQLName | No       | MDFC for SQL Data Collection Rule name for AMA integration. parDataCollectionRuleMDFCSQLLock | No       | Resource Lock Configuration for MDFC Defender for SQL Data Collection Rule  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parUserAssignedManagedIdentityName | No       | Name of the User Assigned Managed Identity required for authenticating Azure Monitoring Agent to Azure. parUserAssignedManagedIdentityLock | No       | Resource Lock Configuration for User Assigned Managed Identity.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parLogAnalyticsWorkspaceLinkAutomationAccount | No       | Log Analytics Workspace should be linked with the automation account. parAutomationAccountName | No       | Automation account name. parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings.
+parDataCollectionRuleMDFCSQLName | No       | MDFC for SQL Data Collection Rule name for AMA integration. parDataCollectionRuleMDFCSQLLock | No       | Resource Lock Configuration for MDFC Defender for SQL Data Collection Rule  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock. parUserAssignedManagedIdentityName | No       | Name of the User Assigned Managed Identity required for authenticating Azure Monitoring Agent to Azure. parLogAnalyticsWorkspaceLinkAutomationAccount | No       | Log Analytics Workspace should be linked with the automation account. parAutomationAccountName | No       | Automation account name. parAutomationAccountLocation | No       | Automation Account region name. - Ensure the regions selected is a supported mapping as per: https://docs.microsoft.com/azure/automation/how-to/region-mappings.